Belarus in the Eurovision Song Contest 2011: Background

-The Belarusian national broadcaster, National State Television and Radio Company of the Republic of Belarus (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
-The broadcaster has used both internal selections and national finals to select the Belarusian entry for Eurovision in the past.
-In 2010, BTRC has organised an internal selection in order to choose Belarus' entry, a selection procedure that continued for their 2011 entry.
+As part of its duties as participating broadcaster, BTRC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster has used both internal selections and national finals to select its entry for the contest in the past.
+In 2010, BTRC has organised an internal selection in order to choose the entry, a selection procedure that continued for its 2011 entry.